Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Acting Career Break

 Flanery's dedication and goal of becoming a champion at Brasilian Jiu-Jitsu brought him to the crossroads of his career in movies and martial arts.
 They tended to interfere as his success in each field overlapped.

 He decided to take six months off from his acting career, mastering the discipline and becoming a champion.
 He entered the Pan Ams Jiu-Jitsu tournament and other meets as well.

 He achieved great success, taking the first annual Inland Empire Champion in 2002.
 He also won American Nationals Champion and Pan American Champion in 2003.
 Eventually, he earned his black belt in 2008.

 Martial Arts or "The Boondock Saints 3"

 Flanery says he will always be a master of Jiu-Jitsu and trains even when he goes to movie locations worldwide.
-But, it’s The Boondock Saints movies that have placed him in the glare of publicity.
+But, The Boondock Saints movies have placed him in the glare of publicity.

-The cult movie keeps him trending in various social media outlets where fans cannot get enough of the vigilante action film.
+The cult movie keeps him trending on various social media outlets where fans cannot get enough of the vigilante action film.
 Keeping their ears to the Internet in hopes of announcing The Boondock Saints 3 in production is imminent.

-Surprisingly, with the grandeur and opulence of the movie business, Flanery places martial arts ahead of his film career.
+Surprisingly, with the grandeur and luxury of the movie business, Flanery places martial arts ahead of his film career.
 He drives his desire to maintain his mastery of Jiu-Jitsu and shares his craft with his students.
 If you ever want to meet up with him, you can visit him at his Jiu-Jitsu academy in Hollywood.

 © 2016 Kenna McHugh